scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 Read through ``hyperopt.pyll.base`` and ``hyperopt.pyll.stochastic`` to see the functions that are available, and feel free to add your own.
-One important caveat is that functions used in configuration space descriptions must be picklable in order to be compatible with parallel search (discussed below).
+One important caveat is that functions used in configuration space descriptions must be serializable (with pickle module) in order to be compatible with parallel search (discussed below).

 Defining conditional variables with ``choice`` and ``pchoice``